short2bits/notes/README.md

 # notes

-A place to discuss the public notes.
+A place to discuss the public notes @ https://notes.short2things.io